Dynamics underlying learning in complex environments

 Research Objectives

 As such, DULCE aims to uncover the behavioral, population-level, and synaptic learning rules responsible for guiding learning in complex environments.
-By interweaving statistical modeling, dynamical systems theory, and machine learning, DULCE will:
+By interweaving statistical modelling, dynamical systems theory, and machine learning, DULCE will:

 1. Develop hierarchical models of behavior that can disentangle the rules governing simultaneously occurring learning processes.